cs220s25/Aiden-Sean-Kris/README.md

 5. Choose a server where you want to add the bot.
 6. Click **Continue** and then **Authorize**.

-Here’s a cleaner version of your instructions:

----

 #### Step 6: Clone the Repository and Create the `.env` File

 Follow these steps in your terminal: